Home | Blog Index | Blog Archives | Christianity & Faith Essays

-- A bike path bridge built at the same time as the light rail bridge, possibly even using the same (slightly widened) approaches, abutments and piers, would be a much less expensive way to cross Silver Creek than a dedicated bridge.
+- A bike path bridge built at the same time as the light rail bridge, possibly even using the same (slightly widened) approaches, abutments and piers, is a much less expensive way to cross Silver Creek than a dedicated trail bridge.

 Fig 9: Silver Creek at the location of the future Metrolink bridge crossing on the MidAmerica extension, and the location of the MidAmerica Trail crossing discussed in this article.
 The Silver Creek Greenway would also pass through this scene.
 Interstate 64 is just to the left of this image.

-- The MidAmerica trail alignment would bring the MetroBikeLink/MidAmerica dedicated bike path route closer to O'Fallon.
-O'Fallon cyclists could use the lightly-traveled Shiloh Valley Township Line Road to reach the I-64 crossing at Rieder Road.
+- The MidAmerica trail* alignment will bring the MetroBikeLink/MidAmerica dedicated bike path route closer to O'Fallon.
+O'Fallon cyclists will be able to use the lightly-traveled Shiloh Valley Township Line Road to reach the I-64 crossing at Rieder Road.

-- The MidAmerica trail bridge could also serve as another Silver Creek crossing for Lebanon cyclists via a trail northward to Lebanon.
+- The MidAmerica trail* bridge will also serve as another Silver Creek crossing for Lebanon cyclists via a trail northward to Lebanon.